-Answer: Based on my experience, leaders who exercise power with arrogance usually have followers that have the same traits.
-Also, leaddone does not take one person, it takes me and my whole team; ers who are not open to changes and new ideas tend to not accept anyone else's opinions but their own, and this could gravely affect the whole organization/establishment.
+Answer: Based on my experience, leaders who exercise power and arrogance usually have followers that have the same traits.
+Also, leaders who are not open to changes and new ideas tend to not accept anyone else's opinions but their own, and this could gravely affect the whole organization/establishment.

-I consider every setting a learning opportunity for me to excel personally and professionally
+I consider every setting a learning opportunity for me to propel and excel personally and professionally

-What are you doing to continue to excel as a leader (leadership tips in doing business and promoting women's economic empowerment or gender equality)?
+What are you doing to continue to excel as a leader (leadership tips in doing businesses and promoting women economic empowerment or gender equality)?

-- I am glad to share my leadership tips including: - Maintaining dignity and integrity by being an honest and ethical businessman/woman - Learning to accept and overcome new challenges and ideas in - Treating my employees fairly and with respect, as well as urging them to share opinions during meetings as it is critical for the business to have all team members actively involved - Promoting women's economic empowerment by: - Attending workshops and seminars enhancing female empower- - Organizing workshop raising gender equality topics to the participants - Being brave when the opportunity to voice your ideas arise - their doubts and pursue their passion products for my clients, and being a woman traveling to different, then-unexplored, countries alone was somehow a risky experience.
+- I am glad to share my leadership tips including: - Maintaining dignity and integrity by being an honest and ethical businessman/woman - Learning to accept and overcome new challenges and ideas in - Treating my employees fairly and with respect, as well as urging them to share opinions during meetings as it is critical for the business when all team members are actively involved - Promoting women's economic empowerment by: - Attending workshops and seminars enhancing women's power - Organizing workshop raising gender equality topics to the participants - Being brave when the opportunity to speak up when your ideas arise - Continue to empower women by encouraging them to leave their doubts and pursue their passion then-unexplored, countries alone was somehow a risky experience.
 Fortunately, every trip was a beautiful memory filled with amazing people I met along the way.
 Additionally, my business journey has not always been a success story as the first few businesses of mine did not work out very well and I had to start from ground zero again.
 It was not a bad thing, however, because those failures taught me valuable lessons as well as prepared me for the next big challenges.